 The more time you spend thinking about your workspace and how to improve its design, the more energized you will feel to work every day.
 Take a couple of minutes every day and visualize your ideal workspace.
 How will it look like?
 What colors do you want to have around?
 How will you feel about it?
 Calm?
 Focused?
 See the furniture, plants and the beautiful art on the walls.

 If a minimalist workspace keeps you focused for long periods of time, go for it.
-The plain desk and colors will probably work like magic for you.
+The plain desk and colours will probably work like magic for you.

 If you want to be creative, go for a workspace that reflects an artistic vibe.
 You can think of hanging beautiful art on the walls or having inspirational books on your desk.